• Sign In

 Overview

 Beth Radulski has extensive expertise in Neurodiversity.
-She conducts research, advocacy, and activist work to build better understandings of Neurodiversity as it relates to the self, schooling, workplace, and social life.
-Beth works with schools, universities, and businesses, alongside individuals and families, to promote Neurodiversity acceptance and accessibility.
+She conducts research, advocacy, and activist work to build better understandings of Neurodiversity as it relates to the self, schooling, workplace, social, and family life.
+Beth works with schools, universities, and businesses, alongside individuals and families, to promote Neurodiversity acceptance.

 Beth can work with individuals, families, businesses, or schools anywhere in the world via video conferencing.